-Risk is inseparable from the modern business landscape.
-Every company requires an effective risk management program to identify, assess, manage, and mitigate risk.
-To meet these objectives, it must have robust processes, strong internal controls, and an enterprise-wide framework and methodology to identify best practices, share knowledge, and track metrics.
+Risk is inseparable from the modern business landscape – and therefore, every company needs an effective risk management program to identify, assess, manage, and mitigate risk.

-The Institute of Risk Management (IRM) defines risk culture as “the values, beliefs, knowledge, attitudes, and understanding about risk shared by a group of people with a common purpose.”
-It encompasses every aspect of risk, including:
+The Institute of Risk Management (IRM) defines risk culture as “the values, beliefs, knowledge, attitudes, and understanding of risk shared by a group of people with a common purpose.”
+This culture encompasses every aspect of risk, including:

 - Which risks are relevant to the organization

 A healthy risk culture means everyone understands the organization’s approach to risk, follows risk management policies and practices, and takes responsibility for managing risk.

 Why a Strong Risk Culture Matters

 A strong risk culture matters because, ultimately, people are what makes effective risk management possible.
 A risk-aware culture promotes a shared understanding of risk and supports the organization’s strategy, business model, operational practices, and competitive advantage.

 When firms don’t foster a risk culture, they struggle to manage risk.
 As a result, they are vulnerable to potentially crippling consequences.
 They may make poor decisions that prevent the organization from achieving its operational and strategic goals.
 In the worst cases, those poor choices damage the company’s financial standing, compliance posture, and reputation.